muarshad01/Docker_and_Kubernetes/06_Production_Grade_Workflow.md

 * `feature-branch` is our development-branch and `master-branch` is a very-clean-copy of our working-code-base.

-* We're only pulling/pushing code to the `feature-branch`.
+* Dev Phase: We're only pulling/pushing code to the `feature-branch`.
 * We're never going to push code directly to `master-branch`.

-* `Pull Request` merges the code to the `master-branch`.
+* `Pull Request (PR)` merges the code from `feature-branch` to the `master-branch`.

-* `Travis CI` service pulls code from `master-branch` and runs tests and then automatically pushes-the-code to AWS hosting.
+* Test-and-PROD Phase: `Travis CI` service (Continuous Integration Provider) pulls code from `master-branch` and runs TESTS and then merges PR with `master-branch` before automatically pushing-the-code to AWS hosting.

 Steps:
 1. Push code to `feature-branch`